sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 header:
     teaser: /assets/images/per-post/projectile-prediction-2/projectile-prediction-2-teaser.png
 author: Meta
-last_modified_at: 2025-07-09
+last_modified_at: 2025-07-25
 ---

 Part 2 of a series exploring and implementing projectile prediction for multiplayer games.
 This part walks through how to predictively spawn projectile actors using the Gameplay Ability System in Unreal Engine.

-If you just want the final code, it can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/LZ66).
-Again, this is a long-winded and detailed walkthrough of the entire code.
-If that's not something you're interested in, it may be easier to copy the code, and use this page as a reference for explanations on anything that's unclear.
+The code used for this series can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/LZ66).
+This section is a step-by-step walkthrough to programming the `UAbilityTask_SpawnPredictedProjectile` class.
+If you don't want a detailed walkthrough, you can copy the code directly (it's the same thing you'll get from following along).
+The code itself is extremely well-documented, and this page serves as an additional resource for documentation.
+Alternatively, a more concise documentation page [can be found here](https://docs.google.com/document/d/1VBhB41mwQWksoPLgx-G8YSelnWQ7_FYu4-QGueqY2lY/edit?usp=sharing).
 {: .notice--info}

 This code was written for a game called [_Cloud Crashers_](https://store.steampowered.com/app/2995940/Cloud_Crashers/), and uses project-specific classes named as such.
-For your game, you'll need to replace the classes `ACrashPlayerController` and `UCrashAbilitySystemComponent` with your game's respective player controller and ASC classes.
+For your game, you'll need to replace the `ACrashPlayerController` and `UCrashAbilitySystemComponent` classes with your game's respective player controller and ASC classes.
 {: .notice--info}

 ## Introduction